-Often when high doses of chemotherapy or radiation therapy are used to treat recurrent Hodgkin lymphoma, the bone marrow becomes damaged and can’t produce healthy blood cells.
+Often when high doses of chemotherapy or radiation therapy are used to treat recurrent Hodgkin lymphoma, the bone marrow becomes damaged and cannot produce healthy blood cells.
 To replace those lost cells, a stem cell transplant may be recommended.

 A stem cell transplant is a medical procedure in which bone marrow that contains cancer is replaced by highly specialized cells, called hematopoietic stem cells, that develop into healthy bone marrow.
-Hematopoietic stem cells are found both in the bloodstream and in the bone marrow.
+Hematopoietic stem cells are blood-forming cells found both in the bloodstream and in the bone marrow.
 Today, this procedure is more commonly called a stem cell transplant, rather than bone marrow transplant, because it is the stem cells in the blood that are typically being transplanted, not the actual bone marrow tissue.

-Before recommending transplantation, doctors will talk with the patient about the risks of this treatment and consider several other factors, such as the type of cancer, results of any previous treatment, and the patient’s age and general health.
+Before recommending transplantation, doctors will talk with you about the risks of this treatment and consider several other factors, such as the type of cancer, results of any previous treatment, and your child’s age and general health.

-In both types, the goal of transplantation is to destroy cancer cells in the marrow, blood, and other parts of the body and have replacement blood stem cells to create healthy bone marrow.
-In most stem cell transplants, the patient is treated with high doses of chemotherapy and/or radiation therapy to destroy as many cancer cells as possible.
+In both types, the goal is to destroy all of the cancer cells in the marrow, blood, and other parts of the body using high doses of chemotherapy and/or radiation therapy and then allow replacement blood stem cells to create healthy bone marrow.

 If treatment fails

 Although treatment is successful for the majority of children with Hodgkin lymphoma, sometimes it is not.
 If a child’s cancer cannot be cured or controlled, this is called advanced or terminal cancer.
-This diagnosis is stressful, and it may be difficult to discuss.
+This diagnosis is stressful, and advanced cancer may be difficult to discuss.
 However, it is important to have open and honest conversations with your child’s doctor and health care team to express your family’s feelings, preferences, and concerns.
 The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families.